'Til Tuesday

-'Til Tuesday is an American new wave band formed in Boston, Massachusetts, United States.
+'Til Tuesday was an American new wave band formed in Boston, Massachusetts, United States.
 The band, consisting of Aimee Mann (lead vocals, bass), Robert Holmes (guitar), Joey Pesce (keyboards), and Michael Hausman (drums), was active from 1982 to 1989.
 They are best known for their 1985 hit single "Voices Carry".
 'Til Tuesday disbanded in 1990 when Mann left to begin a solo career.

 History

 'Til Tuesday first gained fame six months after its formation when it won Boston's WBCN Rock & Roll Rumble in 1983.
 Their original composition "Love in a Vacuum" (credited to all members of the group) received a fair amount of airplay on the station, and the group was eventually signed to Epic Records.

 "Love in a Vacuum" was re-recorded for the Epic debut album, 1985's Voices Carry; however, the title track became their breakthrough song.
 The "Voices Carry" single peaked at number eight on the U.S. Billboard Hot 100, and is said to have been inspired by an argument between Mann and Hausman, who had broken off a relationship before the album's release.
 According to producer Mike Thorne on his Stereo Society web site, "The title track was originally written and sung by Aimee as if to a woman....
 The record company was predictably unhappy with such lyrics."

 The band became an early MTV staple with the "Voices Carry" video, which depicts a domineering boyfriend trying to convert Mann to his upper-class lifestyle; she finally lashes out at him during a concert, standing up from her seat in the audience and removing her cap to reveal her signature spiky, rat-tailed hair.
 The group won that year's MTV Video Music Award for Best New Artist.

 By the 1986 follow-up Welcome Home, Mann was beginning to write more of the songs herself and the band was moving away from the slick new wave sound of their debut.
 But while critical reaction was generally strong, the #26 placement for the lead single, "What About Love", was a commercial disappointment, especially after the top-ten success of "Voices Carry".
 The album entered the U.S. top 50, also a letdown after the #19 placing for their debut.